JonBetts/CM0102-Starter-Kit/README.md

 Welcome to the Championship Manager 01/02 Starter Kit!

 The purpose of this little tool is to get you up and running as quickly as possible with CM 01/02.
 No need for worrying about downloading files, installing anything, using external patchers or tools, or changing compatibility settings - this tool does everything required to get you setup on an original or updated version of CM!
-Please note that this tool works with **Windows XP, Vista, 7, 8 and 10** and now (should) work on all **Mac OSX** versions from **High Sierra** all the way up to **Big Sur**.
+Please note that this tool works with **Windows XP, Vista, 7, 8 and 10** and now (should) work on all **Mac OSX** versions from **High Sierra** all the way up to **Sonoma**, although it may not work on the newer M2 and M3 chips for MacOS.
 Whilst I have done my best to test on each operating system, there will undoubtedly be scenarios and configurations I haven't managed to cater for.
 Also if you do use an older operating system
 (i.e. XP or Vista) performance may be choppy as it's hard to cater for a 20 year old operating system!
 I've attempted to make the tool look and feel like the game interface so it's a bit more familiar.

 For the Windows version, you will need to make sure you have the **Microsoft .NET 4.0** runtime or higher on your computer before running the tool.
 This should come pre-installed on Windows 7, 8 and 10, but XP and Vista may require you to manually install it.
 I've included the installation file with this tool (dotNetFx40setup.exe).
 Just run that to install it, and you should be good to go (you will need an Internet connection for this though).
 If you don't install .NET 4.0 or higher, it will come up with an error message saying that the application "**failed to initialise properly**".